Biden orders release of Trump White House logs to Congress - NewsBreak

 She also noted that as a matter of policy, the Biden administration “voluntarily discloses such visitor logs on a monthly basis,” as did the Obama administration, and that the majority of the entries over which Trump asserted the claim would be publicly released under the current policy.

-A Trump spokesman did not immediately respond to a request for comment on the decision.
+A Trump spokesman did not immediately respond to a request for comment on the decision.‘Highly pathogenic’ bird flu could spike egg, chicken and turkey prices

 The Presidential Records Act mandates that records made by a sitting president and his staff be preserved in the National Archives, and an outgoing president is responsible for turning over documents to the agency when leaving office.
 Trump tried but failed to withhold White House documents from the House committee in a dispute that was decided by the Supreme Court.